sidkrs/Looking-For-EVA/README.md

 ## Limitations and Considerations

-- Limited to stocks with available options data
+- Limited to stocks within the S&P 500
 - Relies on the accuracy and timeliness of news and financial data sources
-- Does not predict stock performance; it's a tool for analysis, not investment advice

 *Ultimately, if there is high vol and high media coverage --> sell vol